Blackjack

 overall cost of this mistake is a miniscule 0.00023%, which would increase the 0.5% house edge to 0.500023%.

-If you’re masochistic enough to make severe basic strategy deviations, here is a short list of the effects:
+If you’re masochistic enough to make severe basic strategy deviations, here is a shortlist of the effects:

 • Never double: adds 1.6% to the house edge.